fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2017/urls-with-no-host-name-are-now-treated-as-invalid.md

 <input type="url" value="http://">
 ```

-In this case, you can replace the `value` attribute with `placeholder` to work around the issue.
+In this case, you can replace the `value` attribute with the `placeholder` attribute to work around the issue.